HL7/fhir-qi-core/input/pages/qi-elements.md

 **Must Have:**
-* identifier.system: The namespace for the identifier value
-* identifier.value: The value that is unique
 * status: (QI) planned \| arrived \| triaged \| in-progress \| onleave \| finished \| cancelled +
+* subject: (QI) The patient or group present at the encounter
-* class: Classification of patient encounter
+* class: (QI) Classification of patient encounter
 * type: (QI) Specific type of encounter
-* subject: (QI) The patient or group present at the encounter
-* location.location: (QI) Location the encounter takes place

 **QI Elements:**
+* serviceProvider: (QI) The organization (facility) responsible for this encounter
 * participant: (QI) List of participants involved in the encounter
+* hospitalization: (QI) Details about the admission to a healthcare service
-* participant.individual: (QI) Persons involved in the encounter other than the patient
+* reasonCode: (QI) Coded reason the encounter takes place
 * period: (QI) The start and end time of the encounter
-* reasonCode: (QI) Coded reason the encounter takes place
 * reasonReference: (QI) Reason the encounter takes place (reference)
-* hospitalization: (QI) Details about the admission to a healthcare service
-* hospitalization.dischargeDisposition: (QI) Category or kind of location after discharge
 * location: (QI) List of locations where the patient has been
-* location.period: (QI) Time period during which the patient was present at the location
-* serviceProvider: (QI) The organization (facility) responsible for this encounter

 **Primary code path:** type
 <br>
-(PCPath) This element is the primary code path for this resource [CQL Retrieve](https://cql.hl7.org/02-authorsguide.html#retrieve)
+(PCPath) This element is the primary code path for this resource [CQL Retrieve](https://cql.hl7.org/02-authorsguide.html#filtering-with-terminology)
 <br>